zxy-Ryan/microvascular-segmentation/README.md

 ## 2.Describe the experimental setup, including what models you are going to run, what parameters you plan to use, and what computing environment you will execute on.

-    Models: The experiment will involve running models like DeepLab(v3) within the PyTorch framework, integrated with MMSegmentation for semantic segmentation tasks.
+**Models**: The experiment will involve running models like DeepLab(v3) within the PyTorch framework, integrated with MMSegmentation for semantic segmentation tasks.

-    Parameters: For this model, specific parameters such as learning rate, number of layers, filter sizes, and regularization techniques will be tuned based on initial experiments and validation performance.
+**Parameters**: For this model, specific parameters such as learning rate, number of layers, filter sizes, and regularization techniques will be tuned based on initial experiments and validation performance.

-    Loss function: combined cross entropy loss and focal loss Optimizational Algorithm: SGD
+Loss function: combined cross entropy loss and focal loss

+Optimizational Algorithm: SGD

 Leaning rate: 0.005

 batch size: 2

 iteration: 31000

-    Computing Environment: The experiments is conducted on a high-performance computing environment, likely equipped with GPUs to facilitate efficient training and evaluation of deep learning models.
+**Computing Environment**: The experiments is conducted on a high-performance computing environment, likely equipped with GPUs to facilitate efficient training and evaluation of deep learning models.

 Python 3.3

 Pytorch 1.13

 CUDA 11.7

-3. Describe the problem setup (e.g., for neural networks, describe the network structure that you are going to use in the experiments).
+## 3. Describe the problem setup (e.g., for neural networks, describe the network structure that you are going to use in the experiments).

 This model will use atrous convolutions to capture multi-scale information and include an atrous spatial pyramid pooling module to robustly segment objects at multiple scales.